InnocentGameDev/pokerogue/MEs-Roadmap-Documentation.md

 - ## Bugless implementation of the MVP MEs
   - Establish placeholder waves for MEs to happen ✔️
-  - Bug-ish implementation of Common ME 1 ✔️
+  - Bug-ish implementation of Common ME 1 ('Mysterious Chest')✔️
-  - Bug-ish implementation of Common ME 2 ✔️
+  - Bug-ish implementation of Common ME 2 ('Fight or Flight')✔️
-  - Bug-ish implementation of Rare ME 1 ✔️
+  - Bug-ish implementation of Rare ME 1 ('Mysterious Challenger')✔️
-  - Bug-ish implementation of Epic ME 1 🛠️
+  - Bug-ish implementation of Rare ME 2 ('Sleeping Snorlax') 🛠️
-  - Bug-ish implementation of Legendary ME 1 ✔️
+  - Bug-ish implementation of Legendary ME 1 ('Dark Deal') ✔️

 - ## First round of playtesting (Alpha)
   - Establish a placeholder odd for MEs to happen closer to real implementation ❌